NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 It is recommended to test packages as part of the build process.
 Source distributions (`sdist`) often include test files, but not always.

-By default the command `python setup.py test` is run as part of the [`checkPhase`](#ssec-check-phase), but often it is necessary to pass a custom [`checkPhase`](#ssec-check-phase).
-An example of such a situation is when `py.test` is used.
+The best practice today is to pass a test hook (e.g. pytestCheckHook, unittestCheckHook) into nativeCheckInputs.
+This will reconfigure the checkPhase to make use of that particular test framework.
+Occasionally packages don't make use of a common test framework, which may then require a custom checkPhase.

 #### Common issues {#common-issues}

 * Non-working tests can often be deselected.
-By default [`buildPythonPackage`](#buildpythonpackage-function) runs `python setup.py test`. which is deprecated.
-Most Python modules however do follow the standard test protocol where the pytest runner can be used instead. `pytest` supports the `-k` and `--ignore` parameters to ignore test methods or classes as well as whole files.
+Most Python modules do follow the standard test protocol where the pytest runner can be used.
+  `pytest` supports the `-k` and `--ignore` parameters to ignore test methods or classes as well as whole files.
 For `pytestCheckHook` these are conveniently exposed as `disabledTests` and `disabledTestPaths` respectively.